The Expo area of Hopin is the exhibitor hall of digital Expo booths at your event. For organizers, an Expo area is a huge asset to your event.

 Publishing Slides to the web is easy with File > Publish to the web menu on the Slides page.

-The link that will bring to the vendor’s website in case the Button action is set to Link to website.
+The link that will bring to the Exhibitor’s website in case the Button action is set to Link to website.

-The link to Twitter profile to get in contact with the vendor on social media.
+The link to Twitter profile to get in contact with the Exhibitor on social media.

-The link to Facebook profile to get in contact with the vendor on social media.
+The link to Facebook profile to get in contact with the Exhibitor on social media.

-The link to Instagram profile to get in contact with the vendor on social media.
+The link to Instagram profile to get in contact with the Exhibitor on social media.

-The link to Linkedin profile to get in contact with the vendor on social media.
+The link to Linkedin profile to get in contact with the Exhibitor on social media.

 Use this field to write a special offer for booth visitors.
 It could be a discount, special access, coupon code, or anything.
 It’s optional text, not tied to anything programmatically.